iTwin/itwinjs-core/docs/learning/ECSqlReference/LIKE.md

 Syntax: `<expr> [NOT] LIKE <pattern> [ESCAPE '<char>']`

 - The percent sign `%` represents zero, one, or multiple characters
-- The underscore sign `_` represents one, single character
+- The underscore sign `_` represents one single character

-Find classes with name start with `IL`.
+Find classes with names starting with `IL`.

 ```sql
     -- find classes